osresearch/soft-ssb/README.md

 antenna.

 Due to limitations of the DAC and the current software design, the output frequency is quite low.
-Roughly 64 KHz.
+Roughly 64 KHz, using 8 steps in the carrier wave.
+This has successfully transmitted a short distance to a SSB receiver and the PSK31 signal decoded by fldigi.

 PRU SSB